gebhardm/energyhacks/OpticPulseSensor/README.md

-Optic Pulse Sensor
+#Optic Pulse Sensor

-Use a NE567 to detect the reading of a reflexive optocoupler and drive the LED of an optocoupler for galvanic decoupled open-collector output; the plain version is without the extra optocoupler as the 567 has OC output (in this case w/o galvanic decoupling).
+Use a NE567 to detect the reading of a reflexive optocoupler and drive the LED of an optocoupler for galvanic decoupled open-collector output; the plain version is without the extra optocoupler as the 567 has open collector (OC) output (in this case w/o galvanic decoupling).

 Use the trimmer resistor to correctly detect light reflexion.